rohitturkar/3d_model_viewer_npmpackage/README.md

 `modelLink`: (string, required) The URL or path to the .glb or .gltf model you want to display.
 `width`: (number, optional) The width of the canvas in pixels.
 Default is 150.
 `height`: (number, optional) The height of the canvas in pixels.
 Default is 150.
-`enableRotate`: (boolean, optional) Enable or disable the ability to rotate the model.
+`enableRotation`: (boolean, optional) Enable or disable the ability to rotate the model.
 Default is true.
 `enableZoom`: (boolean, optional) Enable or disable the ability to zoom into the model.
 Default is true.